G-dH/vertical-workspaces/README.md

 ## Features
 - Vertically or horizontally stacked workspaces.
 - Adjust position, orientation, scale and visibility of overview content.
+- Predefined and customizable user profiles.
 - Support for secondary monitors, workspace thumbnails can be placed on the opposite side than on the primary monitor.
 - Static background with adjustable blur effect.
 - 2 overview modes with static windows/workspace.
 The *Static Workspace* option allows you to use dash like a dock with auto-hide, but with all advantages of the activities overview.
-- Custom Dash icon size and on-click behavior.
+- Custom Dash icon size and on-click/scroll behavior.
 - Dash background transparency and corner radius adjustments.
 - Adjustable app grid icon size, number of columns and rows, content, optional active and draggable icons in folder preview in optional 3x3 grid.
 - Custom search view width, app results icons size and number of result lists rows.